mattcarlotta/nvi/README.md

 # ${KEY:-default} substitutes the default when KEY is unset or empty
 RETRIES=${MAX_RETRIES:-3}

-# backslash-newline continues a multiline value (interpolation keys will still work on any line)
+# backslash-newline continues a multiline value
+# an interpolation ${KEY} will still work on any same line
 SSH_PRIVATE_KEY=-----BEGIN RSA PRIVATE KEY-----\
 MIIEpAIBAAKCAQEA2x5s8K9vN3pQ7mK8vL2d5pJ9mX6kL8qR3wT9uV5sZ2aB4cD\
 oqRosTouVoaV1EthzxeIRx7pPoqR9sTiuVcwXjyZiBvcDj0FlgHgiJjlLjmNjoP\
 owKBAQDZ2sX7pPoqRisTiuVcwXjyZiBvcDj0FlgHgiJjlLjmNjoPoqRosTouVoaV\
 3EthzxeIRx7pPoqR9sTiuVcwXjyZiBvcDj0FlgHgiJjlLjmNjoPoqRosTouVoaV\
 -----END RSA PRIVATE KEY-----
-# when there's no backslash and just a new-line or EOF, then that indicates the end of a multiline value
+# when there's no backslash and just a new-line or EOF, then that
+# indicates the end of a multiline value
 ```

 > [!NOTE]